thinkle-iacs/think-js/arrays.md

 Array
 =====

-A **array** is an ordered collection of values.
+An **array** is an ordered collection of values.
 The values that make up an array are called its **elements**, or its **items**.

 We will use the term `element` or `item` to mean the same thing.
 Arrays are